Squarespace doesn't have an SEO plugin, but fear not! To get the most out of organic search, you've got 2 options.

 - Click Sitemaps.

 - Click Add/Test sitemap.

 You're all set!

-The side benefit of getting setup in Search Console is that you can track keyword rankings.
+The second benefit of getting setup in Search Console is that you can track keyword rankings.

 You probably won't rank for many keywords off the bat, but with sustained effort and targeting you'll get there.

 Every web page on your site must communicate well with search engines and people.